gecko0307/dagon/doc/Material.md

 PBR a combination of rendering techniques that bring real-time graphics closer to real world by following laws of optics.
 PBR operates on a unified set of inputs that are completely independent from lighting, so PBR materials look consistent in any environment and are usually portable between different graphics software and game engines.

+"Physical" material properties like roughness and metallic correspond to PBR parameters only in physically-based pipelines (in Dagon, these are standard deferred and fallback forward pipelines).
+In other cases, their meaning is implementation-specific, and they may be not supported at all.

 ## Properties

 `baseColorFactor` and `baseColorTexture` - color of a surface.
 This is also called albedo or diffuse color.
 The alpha channel defines surface transparency if `blendMode` property is set to `Transparent`.
 Color data must be in sRGB space.